acgrissom/2016-ml-course/assignments/week6.md

 1. What is the objective of this paper?

-2. What kind of model does the paper use?
+2. What kind of learning algorithm does this paper use for its computational results?

 3. What is a "baseline," and how is it used in this paper?